 Absent an injunction, the Churches face grievous harm-namely, official governmental religious-status discrimination that is both "odious to our Constitution," Trinity Lutheran, 137 S. Ct. at 2025, and leaves the Churches in the lurch as they try to recover from the most devastating natural disaster in U.S. history.
 In Trinity Lutheran, the fact of odious religious-status discrimination alone was enough to reject religious discrimination; the Court recognized that the physical "consequence [wa]s, in all likelihood, a few extra scraped knees."
 Id. at 2024-25.
-But here, the physical consequences are much more stark.
-By definition, the grants the Churches seek to access are only available to address serious emergency problems that must be addressed "immediately to: Save Lives; Protect public health and safety; Protect improved property; or Eliminate or lessen an immediate threat of additional damage."
-FEMA Policy Guide at 43-44 (footnotes omitted).
-Thus, the harms to the Churches are substantial and, as noted above, irreparable.
+But here, the physical consequences are much worse.

 To overbalance these obvious harms to the Churches, Defendants must make a "powerful" showing.
 Opulent Life, 697 F.3d at 297.
 They cannot.
 There is no countervailing harm to Defendants.
-Granting the injunction will merely prevent them from relying on religious status to deny applicants access to FEMA aid during the pendency of this appeal.
-FEMA will remain free to otherwise determine the eligibility of applicants and the amount of grants that they can receive.
+Granting the injunction will merely prevent them from relying on the Churches' "religious character," Trinity Lutheran, 137 S. Ct. at 2021, to deny access to FEMA aid during the pendency of this case.